Getting to Know Your Part D Plan’s Drug List

 What Medications Are Not Covered by Medicare Part D

 A plan’s drug list or “formulary” is an important consideration when choosing your Part D coverage.
-The drug list changes each year depending on the rules and guidelines released by the Centers for Medicare & Medicaid Services (CMS) which prescription drug plans (Part D) and Medicare Advantage Plans must follow.
-These formulary guidelines state that plans must base their decisions on scientific evidence and well-established guidelines to cover today’s most widely used medications.
-This ensures that beneficiaries like you will be covered by the most commonly used and effective medications available to protect your health.
+This drug list changes each year depending on the rules and guidelines established by the Centers for Medicare & Medicaid Services (CMS) which prescription drug plans (Part D) and Medicare Advantage Plans must follow.

-Although most medications in widespread use are covered by prescription drug plans, there are some that may not be covered because they are covered under Parts A or B or not approved by the Food and Drug Administration.
-The plan may also elect not to cover a drug because it is either too expensive or there is a generic version available.
-It will be helpful for you to know this information by checking a plan’s coverage during open enrollment every year.
+Although most medications in widespread use are covered by prescription drug plans, there are some that may not be covered.
+The decision not to cover the medication may be because they are covered under Medicare Part A or Part B, or not approved by the Food and Drug Administration (FDA).
+A plan may also elect not to cover a drug because it is either too expensive or there is a generic version available.
+It is helpful to know which drugs are covered and which are not before you enroll in a Part D plan.
+You can do this by carefully checking a plan’s list of covered drugs during the open enrollment that happens every year.

-Check a plan’s formulary to see if your drugs are covered
+Check a plan’s formulary to see if the drugs you use are covered

-A formulary is updated because there may be a new drug on the market that is shown to be more effective than another in treating a specific condition.
-Likewise, there may be lower-cost generic drugs that may have become available over the last year and are just as safe and effective as the brand-name option.
+Formularies are updated because there may be new drugs that have shown to be more effective than others in treating a specific condition.
+Likewise, there may be lower-cost generic drugs that may have become available and are just as safe and effective as the brand-name option.

-Although changes in your plan’s formulary may result in a certain drug no longer being covered, rest assured that the formulary will have other drugs available that are just as effective.
+Although changes in your plan’s formulary may result in a certain drug no longer being covered, rest assured that the formulary will have other drugs available for that condition that are just as effective.

 To prepare for any changes in your plan’s formulary that may impact your access to the medications you regularly take, you should make a list of your prescriptions and review them against each plan’s formulary during open enrollment.
 This will aid you in evaluating which plan is better suited to your needs.